 These works place specific emphasis on exploring the roles language and/or non-literal communication play in our understanding of the ‘sense’ of a person, action or place within and across cultures.
 The starting point was a recorded conversation in English between a group of international friends which was then translated into Spanish and presented as part of a feature length film script printed onto a tablecloth.
 In translating this conversation, an interpretation of what was transcribed in the original language (which was not the native language of some of those participating in the conversation) had to be re-assembled in another; a difficult task.

-The works also refer to how cultural and linguistic backgrounds, power differences or assumed power differences, social compatibility or incompatibility, and friendship or unfamiliarity can affect our interactions and understandings.
+The works also refer to how cultural and linguistic backgrounds, power differences or assumed power differences, social compatibility or incompatibility, and friendship, partnership or unfamiliarity can affect our interactions and understandings.

 Many of the other works are interactive events, such as jigsaw and round table, which can be re-staged in any social context.
 Others, such as the wall drawing and videos, allude to the imaginative and subjective processes involved in representing or re-presenting past social events in a new context and how the structure of evidence presented (editing) can affect the perception of viewers.